Kenya hero image

 Trip Length & Pacing

-- Arrive Nairobi; set team context with a welcome briefing and Sheldrick Wildlife Trust visit.
+• Arrive in Nairobi for a welcome briefing and Sheldrick Wildlife Trust visit.

-- Fly to Nairobi; drive to Lake Naivasha for boat safari and cliffside evening program.
+• Fly to Nairobi, then continue to Lake Naivasha for a boat safari and evening program.

 10 Days

-- Adds Amboseli or Ol Pejeta for additional safari diversity.
+• Adds Amboseli or Ol Pejeta for broader safari variety.

-- Includes hot-air balloon safari, and buffer day for rest or service in Nairobi.
+• Includes a hot-air balloon safari and a buffer day for rest or service in Nairobi.

-- Provides coastal retreat day in Diani or Lamu before returning home.
+• Provides a coastal retreat day in Diani or Lamu before returning home.

 13 Days

-- Adds community development projects, leadership summit, and optional Serengeti/Zanzibar extension.
+• Adds community development projects, a leadership summit, and an optional Serengeti/Zanzibar extension.

-- Allows a rest morning, donor appreciation gala, and multiple partner engagements.
+• Allows a rest morning, a donor appreciation gala, and multiple partner engagements.

 Best Time to Go

-- Great Migration peaks July–October in the Maasai Mara; secure camps 12 months ahead.
+• Great Migration peaks July-October in the Maasai Mara; secure camps up to 12 months ahead for prime inventory.

-- Short rains (Nov) and long rains (Apr–May) bring lush landscapes but muddy roads; we adjust itineraries and focus on flights and indoor programming.
+• Short rains (November) and long rains (April-May) bring lush landscapes but muddier roads; we shift toward flights and indoor programming where needed.

 Group Logistics

-- Meals: Kenyan cuisine (nyama choma, chapati), farm-to-table lodge dining, bush breakfasts, and coastal seafood; dietary needs planned ahead.
+• Meals: Kenyan cuisine (nyama choma, chapati), lodge dining, bush breakfasts, and coastal seafood; dietary needs are planned ahead.

-- Mobility: moderate—safari vehicles require steps, uneven terrain in villages; we plan accessible options and rest stops.
+• Mobility: moderate—safari vehicles require steps and many village paths are uneven; we plan accessible options and rest stops.

 Extensions & Combos